vitalets/global-cache/README.md

     });
     ```

-  * If `some-key` is not populated, the function will be called and its result will be cached.
+  * If `some-key` is not populated, the function will be called, and its result will be cached.
   * If `some-key` is already populated, the cached value will be returned instantly.

-  > **NOTE**: the return value must be **serializable**: only plain JavaScript objects and primitive types can be used, e.g. string, boolean, number, or JSON.
+  > **NOTE**: The return value must be **serializable**: only plain JavaScript objects and primitive types can be used, e.g., string, boolean, number, or JSON.

   You can use `globalCache.get()` anywhere in your tests.
 Typically, it could be [fixtures](https://playwright.dev/docs/test-fixtures) or `before / beforeAll` hooks.
 See [more details](#use-cases) in the use cases section.

 ### Dynamic keys

-If your function depends on some variables, you should add these variables to the key for propper data caching:
+If your function depends on some variables, you should add these variables to the key for proper data caching:

 ```ts
 const value = await globalCache.get(`some-key-${id}`, async () => {